fedonman/koulis-js/README.md

-# koulis.js
+# koulis-js

 Replace your boring console.log with the awesome koulis.log

 ## Installing

-The easiest way to install koulis.js is through npm
+The easiest way to install koulis-js is through npm

 ```bash
 npm install --save koulis-js